pspete/psPAS/docs/collections/_commands/Resume-PASDependentAccount.md

 ### -dependentAccountId
 The unique ID of the dependent account for which automatic CPM management should be resumed.
 This parameter accepts pipeline input and can be aliased as 'dependentid'.

+When more than one value is supplied, a bulk resume request is sent.

 ```yaml
 Type: String[]